bshlgrs/consciousness/version-for-report/report.md

 Logicians have developed a host of logical systems that try to add the ability to express concepts that humans find intuitively meaningful and that FOL isn't able to represent.
 I'm personally quite skeptical of using the resulting logical systems as a tool to get closer to human decision-making abilities, because I think that human logical reasoning is actually a super complicated set of potentially flawed heuristics on top of something like probabilistic reasoning, and so I don't think that trying to extend FOL itself is likely to yield anything that mirrors human reasoning in a particular deep or trustworthy way.
 However, it's plausible that some of these logics might be useful tools for doing the kind of shallow modelling that I'm doing in this project.
 Here are some plausibly relevant ones:

 - [Default logic](https://en.wikipedia.org/wiki/Default_logic) extends FOL to be able to handle statements like "birds usually fly"--it will assume by default that a given bird can fly until it has evidence to the contrary.
 - [Fuzzy logic](https://en.wikipedia.org/wiki/Fuzzy_logic) allows truth values to be real numbers between 0 and 1, to allow for predicates like "tall" which can be more or less true.
+- Someone has built [fuzzy default logic](http://www.emeraldinsight.com/doi/abs/10.1108/17563781111115769), so combining those is possible.

+It might actually be end up being easier to write a new own theorem prover than to use an off-the-shelf one for this problem.
+The theorem prover community is mostly interested in being able to solve problems where the difficulty is that you have an extremely large number of variables which are connected to each other in relatively simple ways.
+(SAT solvers are an extreme example of this.)
+For this project, we have relatively few variables and relatively complicated logical relationships between them, and we don't mind using algorithms that aren't guaranteed to terminate or return the right answer in hard cases.
+So a specialized theorem prover (perhaps based on a graph search over the space of possible proofs) might work better.

 ### Unable to implement one-off reasoning